• Home

 Carroll’s Tasks of Supervision guide my work by balancing support, education, monitoring and reflection – ensuring supervision meets both your needs and our professional ethical standards.

-I also bring in creative methods – metaphors, imagery, music, sand trays and doodling – to enrich reflection and make sense of the processes at work within therapy.
+• Creative methods – metaphors, imagery, music, sand trays and doodling – to enrich reflection and make sense of the processes at work within therapy.

 How Much Supervision Do You Need?